datkk06/OpenStack-Tutorial/Content/working-neutron.md

-###Configure a flat external network
+###Configure external shared networks
-In the basic scenario with flat external network, only administrative users can manage external networks because they use the physical network infrastructure.
-We are going to create a shared external network to be used by all tenants.
+In the basic networking scenario with a single flat external network, only administrative users can manage external networks because they use the physical network infrastructure.
+In this example, we are going to create a shared external network to be used by all tenants.

 On the Control node, login as ``admin`` Keystone user and create the external network
 ```